rustwasm/book/src/what-is-webassembly.md

   (export "fac" (func $fac)))
 ```

-If you're curious about how a `wasm` file looks like you can use the [wat2wasm
+If you're curious about what a `wasm` file looks like you can use the [wat2wasm
 demo] with the above code.

 ## Linear Memory